Self-employed tax deductions: A cheat sheet to tax deductible business expenses

 The increased tax complexity also means new tax benefits in the form of tax-deductible expenses which could include health insurance premiums.
 There are two rules to note for health coverage:

-- If you a small-business owner, you may be able to claim a self-employed healthcare deduction for medical and dental insurance and qualified long-term care insurance for yourself, your spouse, and your dependents.
+- If you are a small-business owner, you may be able to claim a self-employed healthcare deduction for medical and dental insurance and qualified long-term care insurance for yourself, your spouse, and your dependents.

 - You may also qualify to claim a tax credit for up to 50% of the health premiums (a better tax break than a deduction) for SHOP Marketplace coverage.